Schwartz-Zippel bounds for two-dimensional products: Discussion

 In another direction, we can take $X\subset (\C^2)^k$ and consider $|X\cap \prod_{i=1}^k P_i|$ for $P_i\subset \C^2$.
 There will be exceptional varieties $X$ defined by polynomials of the form $\sum_{i=1}^k G_iH_i$, with each $G_i$ a function of the $i$-th pair of variables.
 In analogy with the general Schwartz-Zippel lemma, we expect that if $\dim(X)= 2\ell$, then the bound will be $O(|P|^\ell)$.

 Of course one can combine these two directions and look at arbitrary products $\prod \C^{D_i}$.
 All such results would come with corresponding corollaries for value sets of polynomial maps.

 Another direction to proceed in is to ask the same questions for other fields, in particular finite fields.
-Our proof of Theorem \ref{thm:dimtwo} seems to carry through for arbitrary fields, but we have restricted ourselves to $\C$ for simplicity.
+Our proof of Theorem \ref{thm:dimtwo} seems to carry through for any algebraically closed field, but we have restricted ourselves to $\C$ for simplicity.
 Theorem \ref{thm:dimthree}, however, relies on the incidence bound in Theorem \ref{thm:shefferzahl}, which does not yet have any analogue over finite fields (at least not with the same algebraic flexibility).